ZipCPU/sdspi/README.md

 [The SDSPI controller](rtl/sdspi/sdspi.v) exports an SD card controller interface from internal to an FPGA to the rest of the FPGA core, while taking care of the lower level details internal to the interface.
-Unlike the [SDIO controller](rtl/sdio/sdio.v) in this respository, this controller focuses on the SPI interface of the SD Card.
-While this is a slower interface, the SPI interface is necessary to access the card when using a [XuLA2 board](http://www.xess.com/shop/product/xula2-lx25/) (for which it was originally written), or in general any time the full 7--bit, bi--directional interface to the SD card has not been implemented.
+Unlike the full [SDIO controller](rtl/sdio/sdio.v) in this respository, this controller focuses on the SPI interface of the SD Card.
+While this is a slower interface, the SPI interface is necessary to access the card when using a [XuLA2 board](http://www.xess.com/shop/product/xula2-lx25/) (for which it was originally written), or in general any time the full 6--bit, bi--directional interface to the SD card has not been implemented.
 Further, for those who are die--hard Verilog authors, this core is written in Verilog as opposed to the [XESS provided demonstration SD Card controller found on